campbell46/LightBnB/README.md

 # LightBnB Project

 A simple multi-page AirBnB clone that uses a server-side Javascript to display the information from queries to web page via SQL queries.
+Create an account, search listings, view your listings and reservations, create new listings and log out.

 **_BEWARE:_ This library was published for learning purposes.
 It is _not_ intended for use in production-grade software.**